gatsbyjs/gatsby/docs/docs/sourcing-from-prepr.md

 ## Data-driven Headless CMS

 [Prepr](https://prepr.io?referrer=gatsby-headless-docs-top) is a data-driven Headless Content Management System (Headless CMS) that lets you deliver content across platforms at scale.
-With features like an intuitive schema builder, GraphQL mutations API, and out of the box localization, Prepr enables you to rapidly build digital projects with your preferred frameworks and languages.
+Prepr is not your average headless CMS.
+We’re powered by graph database technology.

 ## Getting started